munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code end-scope

 This gives us a stack of empty scopes.
-Next, let's put some stuff in them.
+Let's put some things in them.

 ### Resolving variable declarations